MitjaCH/mitja.io/README.md

 - **Components**:
   - **NavbarComponent**: The navigation bar at the top of the page for easy access to different sections.
   - **HeaderComponent**: The main header or introduction section with an overview of my professional background.
+  - **FooterComponent**: The footer bar at the bottom of the page with social links
 - **assets/**: Folder for images, styles, and any additional assets.

 ## 🛠 Tech Stack